 With the surge of technology in consumerism, it is no surprise that e-waste is the fastest growing type of waste on the planet right now.
-E-waste still has valuable information which can be extracted and cause you or your company potential damage.
-There is also the threat that e-waste has on the environment if not properly disposed of.
-In order to protect yourself, your company, as well as the environment, be sure to follow three simple rules to recycle your electronic waste.
+E-waste still has valuable information which can be extracted and cause you or your potential company damage.
+There is also the threat that e-waste has on the environment if not correctly disposed of.
+To protect yourself, your company, as well as the environment, be sure to follow three simple rules to recycle your electronic waste.

 The first rule is to do some research on your recycler.
-It is important to gather as much information as to where to recycle e-waste, because each recycling company is different.
+It is essential to gather as much information as to where to recycle e-waste because each recycling company is different.
 Despite the growing number of e-waste companies, there are only a few you should be looking at.
-You must make sure the company you choose is certified by R2 Solutions or e-Stewards.
-This will ensure that your e-waste is properly recycled so that no harm comes to the environment and that all of your data will remain private.
-These standards also ensure that there is accountability all throughout the disposition process.
-Avoid companies that say they will work with certified recyclers eventually or later in their process because it leaves your information not fully protected.
+You must make sure R2 Solutions or e-Stewards certify the company you choose.
+This will ensure that your e-waste is recycled adequately so that no harm comes to the environment and that all of your data will remain private.
+These standards also provide that there is accountability throughout the disposition process.
+Avoid companies that say they will work with certified recyclers eventually or later in their process because it leaves your information not adequately protected.